ailin-liu/where-is-your-next-job/README.md

 - To run the app locally, create and activate a `Python 3.6.5` virtual environment (reference `requirements.txt`) and run: `python app.py`

 ### Additional Info
-- Learn more and access the data by [requesting access to MIMIC](https://mimic.mit.edu/gettingstarted/access/).
 - Learn more about the bootstrap template at [Start Bootstarp](https://startbootstrap.com/).
 - Check out this guide for using the [Heroku CLI](https://devcenter.heroku.com/articles/getting-started-with-python) with Python.